MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 The first important thing to notice, is that this function is marked as `mutating`.
 Depending on the result of the dice roll we will change the enum value from `.WaitingToRollDice` to `.Done` - that is a mutation (change) of the enum value and requires the `mutating` keyword.
 The function doesn't take any parameters and it returns an `Int` (the result of the dice roll).

 Inside of the function we generate a random number between 1 and 6.
 We switch to the `.Done` state, only if the dice result is smaller than 6.
 Otherwise we remain in the same state.
-That's all we need for modelling the `PlayerTurn`!
+That's all we need for modeling the `PlayerTurn`!

 Now all that remains is writing the code that uses this player turn model: